Congress of Roman Frontier Studies: 10. 1974 Lower Germany

 At the Congress, Eric Birley, who was unable to attend, was acclaimed honorary president for life by the Congress and the Congress proceedings were dedicated to his 70th birthday.

 There were about 180 participants.
 67 papers in three languages (English, German and French) were published in 1977, organised by province with a short section on General Topics at the end.

 11. 1976 Székesfehérvár, Hungary

-The 11th Congress took place in Székesfehérvár, Dunaújváros and Budapest from 30 August - 6 September 1976.
-A pre-Congress excursion ran from 27–29 August starting in Carnuntum in Austria and then moved into Hungary, visiting Sopron, Szombathely, Keszthely, Fenékpuszta, Tihany and Veszprém.
+The 11th Congress took place in Székesfehérvár, Dunaújváros and Budapest from 30 August to 6 September 1976.
+A pre-Congress excursion ran from 27 to 29 August starting in Carnuntum in Austria and then moved into Hungary, visiting Sopron, Szombathely, Keszthely, Fenékpuszta, Tihany and Veszprém.
 During the congress, delegates visited sites around Komárom-Esztergom, Tokod, Nyergesújfalu, Gorsium (Tác), Szentendre, Visegrád, Dunaújváros, and sites and museums around Budapest.
 The post-Congress excursion ran from 7–9 September, visiting sites including Szekszárd, Mohács and Pécs.

 There were 156 participants.
 57 papers in three languages (English, German and French) were published in 1977, organised by the geographical topic of their subject.